Retrieving the output of the Resource Estimator

 Learn how to interpret and retrieve the output parameters and diagrams of the Resource Estimator.
-This article explains how to programmatically access the results of the Resource Estimator in Jupyter Notebooks.
-If you run the Resource Estimator in Visual Studio Code from the command palette, the following commands doesn't apply.
+This article explains how to programmatically access the results of the Resource Estimator in Jupyter Notebooks in Visual Studio Code.

 Prerequisites